Are you someone who has trouble falling asleep or staying asleep long enough to feel rested in the morning1?

 I’ve had those nights where I “tried everything” and still couldn’t get to sleep.
 I’ve suffered through my day in a complete fog.

-In addition to other non-traditional ways of assessing your situation and gaining new insights into your sleep challenges, I’ll provide you with a customized set of natural, easy-to-do practices to help you reduce hyperactive energy, re-train your mind-body system back to a reasonable “rest rhythm”, and allow you to get the sleep you desperately need.
-I’m confident that more quality rest is possible for you!
+In addition to other non-traditional ways of assessing their unique situation and gaining new insights into their sleep challenges, I provide my clients with a customized set of natural, easy-to-do practices to help them dissipate hyperactive energy, re-train their mind-body system back to a reasonable “rest rhythm”, and allow them to get the sleep (and therefore energy) they desperately need.
+I’m confident that more quality rest is possible for you too!

 If you have experienced that your poor sleep:

 - decreases your ability to modulate your appetite

 - increases your tendencies toward depression and anxiety